-Providing feedback to independent consultants who have applied for your project can seem like overkill when you are looking for an on demand, interim or project hire.
+Providing feedback to talent who have applied for your project can seem like overkill when you are looking for quick hire.
 But as with any talent acquisition, giving a reason for not hiring an applicant has benefits for your company.
 It is a short term investment for long term gain.

-Here are 5 undeniable reasons why providing feedback to independent consultants is worthwhile:
+Here are 5 undeniable reasons why providing feedback to talent is worthwhile:

-1. It is better for your company’s reputation – When you come to Talmix to look for a consultant you are sourcing from a network of experienced, sophisticated talent.
+1. It is better for your company’s reputation – When you come to Talmix to look for talent, you are sourcing from a network of experienced, sophisticated business professionals.
 Their professional network – both on and offline – is significant.
 Letting them know why they have not been chosen for this project will encourage positive word of mouth about your company.
 This is even more important if you are searching in a highly specialised or niche field; that network is likely to be tighter and extremely communicative.

 3. You can keep it short and simple – You don’t need to write War and Peace.
 Remember they have applied based on their perceived ability to deliver your project – not for a lifelong vocation.
 Providing them with the main reason you didn’t pick them, in a concise, straightforward way can help to give the consultant direction that they can take on board quickly.
 And it won’t take up as much of your valuable time.

-4. Encourage repeat proposals from consultants you liked – We have over 27,000 independent consultants in our network and sometimes our clients are forced to pick between a selection of exceptional consultants (like Suanne Nielsen from Foresters Financial did).
+4. Encourage repeat proposals from talent you liked - We have over 60,000 business professionals in our network and sometimes our clients are forced to pick between a selection of exceptional candidates.
 If this happens you may want to see proposals from these people again for another project; giving feedback to them now means you are more likely to keep them engaged and waiting for the next opportunity to work with you.
 There are also instances where someone isn’t right for the current project but they could be perfect for one in a different department, so do your colleagues a favour and keep them on side.